eduvpn/documentation/LDAP.md

 If you use LDAPS and your LDAP server has a self signed certificate you may need to make the CA certificate available on the VPN machine.

 On the IPA server the CA is stored in `/etc/ipa/ca.crt`.
+Copy this to the machine running the VPN software.

+## CentOS

-Copy this to `/etc/openldap/certs` on the VPN machine and run the `cacertdir_rehash`
+Put the certificate in `/etc/openldap/certs` on the VPN machine and run the `cacertdir_rehash` command:
-command:

     # cacertdir_rehash /etc/openldap/certs

 This should now allow the LDAP client to verify the LDAP server certificate and connect without problems.

+## Debian

+If you use a self signed certificate for your LDAP server perform these steps.
+If your certificate is signed by a trusted CA you do not need to do this, it will work out of the box.

+Put the self signed certificate in `/usr/local/share/ca-certificates/ipa.example.org.crt`.
+After this:

+    $ sudo update-ca-certificates

+This will add the `ipa.example.org.crt` to `/etc/ssl/certs/ca-certificates.crt` in such a way that it will remain there, even on `ca-certificate` package updates.